loftiskg/image-tiler/README.md

 ```
 ![earth_img](./test_imgs/earth.jpg)

+Now lets tile the image!
 ```
 tiled_img = TiledImage.createFromImage(PIL_image,244)
 print(tiled_img.shape)
+# (5,5)
 ```

 When using a TiledImage object to tile an image you only have to specify the size of the tiles that you want.
 The number of tiles is calculated behind the scenes.
-All tiles will have the same size, thus if the image is not tiled evenly, the last tile in the row or column will be padded with 0.
+All tiles will have the same size, thus if the image does not tile evenly, the last tile in the row or column will be padded with 0 to make the tile the same size as the rest.
 Currently only square tiles are supported.

 You can also index each tile from where they would be on a grid.
+The below code gets the tiles for the first row.
 ```
-import matplotlib.pyplot as plt firstRow = [tiled_img[0,i] for i in range(5)]
+import matplotlib.pyplot as plt firstRow = [ tiled_img[0,i] for i in range(tiled_img.shape[0]) ]
 for idx, tile in enumerate(firstRow): plt.subplot(1,5,idx+1)
   plt.axis('off')